 Experimental treatments using gene therapy are currently being studied for patients with recurring malignant tumors who have already completed traditional treatment options, such as surgery, radiation and chemotherapy.
 Through the use of gene-altering drugs, researchers hope to alter the genetic makeup of tumors, restricting their ability to divide and grow at a cellular level.
-No gene therapies are currently approved for brain tumor use in the USA - but there is a gene therapy for brain tumors aproved.
-For more information about gene therapy, visit:
+No gene therapies are currently approved for brain tumor use in the USA, but there is a gene therapy for brain tumors approved.